Tommy Fraser

 Thomas Francis Peter Fraser (born 5 December 1987) is an English former footballer who played as a midfielder.

-Starting his career with hometown club Brighton & Hove Albion, Fraser was youth team captain and then a semi-regular in the first team for three seasons.
+Starting his career with hometown club Brighton & Hove Albion, Fraser was youth team captain and then a semi-regular in the first-team for three seasons.
 In June 2009, he signed with Port Vale, where he was quickly made captain.
-He left the club in January 2011, and immediately joined Barnet.
+He left the club in January 2011 and immediately joined Barnet.
 He remained with the club London club for ten months, before joining Whitehawk in December 2011.
-Fraser emigrated to Australia in February 2013, before returning to Whitehawk in the summer.
+Fraser emigrated to Australia in February 2013 before returning to Whitehawk in the summer.
 He then had brief spells at Ebbsfleet United, Peacehaven & Telscombe, Lewes and Burgess Hill Town (over two spells), Whitehawk again and Bognor Regis Town.

 Early life

-Fraser's father, Frankie, was a youth player at Brighton & Hove Albion before a knee injury ended his professional career; he went on to play for Whitehawk.
+Fraser's father, Frankie, was a youth team player at Brighton & Hove Albion before a knee injury ended his professional career; he went on to play for Whitehawk.
 He is also the grandson of former Richardson Gang member "Mad" Frankie Fraser.
-He has said: "I couldn't tell you anything he's done and I've never read a book about it.
+He said: "I couldn't tell you anything he's done, and I've never read a book about it.
 I'm not really interested – he's just my grandad as far as I'm concerned."
 Growing up in Brighton, Fraser attended Varndean School and Varndean College.
 He is an Arsenal fan.